 You'll find another excellent window shopping opportunity at Louisiana Loom Works, where you might just catch them while they're weaving a rug.

 9) People Watching

-It might sound a bit strange, but sometimes it can be fun to just watch all the different people that travel through the city.
-New Orleans is known for its eclectic and interesting neighborhoods, and you can expect to see quite a few fascinating people either walking around or perhaps even performing on the street.
+And you can expect to see quite a few fascinating people either walking around or perhaps even performing in the street.

 Whether you want to see people showing off their talents or hear some excellent music, we recommend visiting the following locations: